zacanger/niddesa/text/generated-translations/mahaniddesa/08-sinhala-amazon.md

 or for the meaning of the shower or for the meaning to come, or the meaning of which came Neither in order or in order of wrong meaning or in order not to mean without straighter Meaning order or for purpose or for purpose.
 It's all Buddha's wisdom Inclusione.
-All the bodies' karma of the Buddhist Buddhist are in the wisdom Inclusione.
-All phrases in consciousness include all manas karma in consciousness Including.
+All the bodies' kamma of the Buddhist Buddhist are in the wisdom Inclusione.
+All phrases in consciousness include all manas kamma in consciousness Including.
 The wisdom of the past of the Buddhist Buddhist was unfolded.
 The wisdom of the future is in Nomadinee.
 The consciousness of the existing time is unfolded.
 What to do Only the wisdom and that is the same, the wisdom of which is to be toothed.
 What to do with consciousness